-The Home page contains planing information in relation to the Jumpjet Business Model and future operations of the airline.
+The Home page contains planning information in relation to the Jumpjet Business Model and future operations of the airline.
 Covers the work of Company Consultants and interested parties.

 The Portfolio adds tourist venues to visit at your destinations assuming most have survived the onslaught of business shutdowns.
 Featured attractions also appear on the Home page.

-Doors are open for some hot deals Across the Ditch when our Borders are open for business!
+Doors are open and pumping for some hot deals Across the Ditch !

 “The current status of the regional Trans-Tasman market is normalising and this has restored functional passenger load factors for airlines.
 However, remarkable increases in supply costs have raised airfares to very high levels.
 The cost of fuel remains high.”

 “The economic impact of aviation industry lockdowns has had a profound effect on Australian and New Zealand economies.
 Huge Covid borrowings has driven inflation and raised supply costs impacting adversely on aviation industry airfares and fees.”